behance/docker-php/README.md

 ---
 - NewRelic APM: automatically enabled by adding providing environment variables `REPLACE_NEWRELIC_APP` and `REPLACE_NEWRELIC_LICENSE`
 - NewRelic Distributed Tracing: Before enabling distributed tracing be sure to read the [transition guide](https://docs.newrelic.com/docs/apm/distributed-tracing/getting-started/transition-guide-distributed-tracing).
 To enable this set `NEWRELIC_TRACING_ENABLED` to `true`.
+- NewRelic Loglevel: you can override the NewRelic `newrelic.loglevel` and `newrelic.daemon.loglevel` config defaults (currently `warning`) to something more verbose for debugging purposes by setting environment variable `NEWRELIC_LOGLEVEL` to an available option (options include `info`, `debug`, `verbosedebug`)
+- NewRelic Special: NewRelic has a `newrelic.special` config for special debug (sometimes requested by the NewRelic support team), you can turn that option on as directed by NewRelic support by setting enviroment variable `NEWRELIC_SPECIAL` to whatever value requested.
 - PHP-FPM Status: available *only* inside container at `/__status`.
 Application healthcheck can pull PHP-FPM statistics from `http://127.0.0.1/__status?json`.
 To open to more clients than local, add more `allow` statements in `__status` location block in `$CONF_NGINX_SITE`(`/etc/nginx/sites-available/default`)
 - Nginx Status: available *only* inside container at `/__nginx_status`.
 Application healthcheck can pull nginx statistics from `http://127.0.0.1/__nginx_status`.
 To open to more clients than local, add more `allow` statements in `__nginx_status` location block in $CONF_NGINX_SITE (`/etc/nginx/sites-available/default`)